gkapfham/www.gregorykapfhammer-old.com/_posts/2019-12-5-Passive-Voice-Obscures.md

-and a program committee member for conferences like the [International Conference on Software Testing, Verification and Validation](https://cs.gmu.edu/icst/index.html), I've read a lot of research papers in the fields like software engineering and software testing.
+and a program committee member for conferences like the [International Conference on Software Testing, Verification and Validation](https://cs.gmu.edu/icst/index.html), I've read a lot of research papers in fields such as software engineering and software testing.

 There is one limiting style of writing that I have frequently seen in the many papers that I have reviewed &mdash; passive voice!
 A sentence that is written in passive voice does not have a clear actor that takes a specific action.
 While I acknowledge that some scientists train their mentees to write in passive voice because it is less impassioned, my experience is that it also makes papers less exciting and engaging for the reader.
-You know, who said that a scientific paper can't be fun to read!
+I mean, who said that a scientific paper can't be fun to read!

 With that said, there is another aspect of passive voice that is even more